graphql/graphql-wg/agendas/2025/10-Oct/02-wg-primary.md

 1. Check for [ready for review agenda items](https://github.com/graphql/graphql-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Ready+for+review+%F0%9F%99%8C%22+sort%3Aupdated-desc) (5m, Host)
 1. Proposal: GraphQL + AI working group with first meeting on Oct 23rd (2m, Kewei)
 1. Move gateway performance benchmark repo and fedeation audit repo under the foundation (10m, Uri, Fredrik)
 1. [Pull request](https://github.com/graphql/graphql-spec/pull/1193): Update description of Fragments in the spec (10m, Janette)
+1. Starting to contribute to GraphQL, should newcomers focus on coding, documentation, or other areas?
+(5 min, Emily)